xaxam/tagh/readme.md

 # TAGH
 Version 1.0.0

-*tagh* is a command line tool to work with tags in plain text (markdown) files.
+*Tagh* is a command-line tool to work with tags in plain text (markdown) files.
 There are two formats *tagh* can currently process: #hashtags and tags in YAML meta data headers.

 ## Installation
-*tagh* is a simple ruby script that depends on thor.
+*Tagh* is a simple ruby script that depends on thor.
 Install the thor gem is you do not already have it:

     gem install thor